TRAUMA Beograd

 Guadalupe Aldrete * Mila Balzhieva * Paula Flores * Kyungrim Lim Jang * Hubert Hasler *

-Gabriel Virgilio Luciani * Marko Markovic * Vera Klimentyeva * Isidora Krstic * Jelena Micic *
+Gabriel Virgilio Luciani * Vera Klimentyeva * Isidora Krstic *

 Curator Denise Parizek